CorentinLouis/SPACE_labelling_tool/README.md

 Furthermore, as with the main version of SPACE the bug where the plot does not appear until after the user has inputted a feature label (on Windows or Mac) is one to note.
 Again, this does not happen when run on the terminal.
-It is believed that is due to the order in which Spyder runs and evaluates the lines of the code compared to the terminal, however no solution has been determiend yet.
+It is believed that is due to the order in which Spyder runs and evaluates the lines of the code compared to the terminal, however no solution has been determined yet.

 ## Python Requirements
 Spyder - 4.1.5